lindig/expr/README.md

 ```

 Above, `float` represents a positional argument providing a float value;
-unline the built-in Cmdliner float, this one is the result of an
+unlike the built-in Cmdliner `float`, this one is the result of an
 expression that the user provided.

 # Installation